Fruit Cup, Milk Chocolate, Graham Crust

 2. Measure & Prepare

 Weigh out 55 grams of freshly roasted coffee beans.
-Preheat the French Press with hot water and let it sit.
+Preheat the Chemex with hot water and let it sit.

 Peet's tip: No scale?
 Measure out 5 1/2 standard coffee scoops—or 11 tablespoons—of beans.
 Preheating helps the temperature stay more consistent throughout the brewing process.